103rd Field Artillery Regiment: American Civil War

 During the American Civil War, the PMCA was activated twice.
-The first time was at the outbreak of the war when it served from April 18 to August 1, 1861, as the 1st Rhode Island Battery under the command of Captain Charles H. Tompkins.
+The first time was at the outbreak of the war when it served from 18 April to 1 August 1861, as the 1st Rhode Island Battery under the command of Captain Charles Henry Tompkins.
 The unit was armed with 14-pounder James rifles at the First Battle of Bull Run near Manassas, Virginia, where weapons of this type are emplaced as of 2015 in the Manassas National Battlefield Park to commemorate the battery's service.

 The second time was from May to August 1862, when it served as the 10th Rhode Island Battery under the command of Captain Edwin C. Gallup.
 The 10th Battery was deployed, along with the 9th and 10th Rhode Island Infantry regiments, to defend Washington, D.C.
-The battery moved to Washington, D.C., May 27–29, 1862, and was attached to Whipple's Command, Military District of Washington.
-Served duty at Camp Frieze, Tennallytown, until June 23.
-At Cloud's Mills until June 30, and then near Fort Pennsylvania until August when the battery returned to Rhode Island and was mustered out of service August 30, 1862.
+The battery moved to Washington, D.C., 27–29 May 1862, and was attached to Whipple's Command, Military District of Washington.
+Served duty at Camp Frieze, Tennallytown, until 23 June.
+At Cloud's Mills until 30 June, and then near Fort Pennsylvania until August when the battery returned to Rhode Island and was mustered out of service 30 August 1862.

 The Benefit Street Arsenal not only served as the mobilization site for the PMCA but, also, for all eight batteries of the 1st Rhode Island Light Artillery Regiment, which was organized in 1861.
 As a result, the PMCA is considered the "Mother of the Rhode Island Batteries" – as is stated on a plaque affixed to the Benefit Street Arsenal.

 As a result of desiring a veteran's organization under their own authority, veteran members of the PMCA formed the Veteran Association PMCA.
-This association, composed of past and honorary members of the Providence Marine Corps of Artillery, was organized on January 21, 1874.
+This association, composed of past and honorary members of the Providence Marine Corps of Artillery, was organized on 21 January 1874.
 Its object was to "afford occasional opportunities to revive pleasant memories of the past, to unite in sympathy graduates separated by many years, and to secure for the active corps the benefit of their interest, influence, and strength".
 A large number of leading citizens of Rhode Island were members of the Veteran Association – including governors William Sprague, Henry Lippitt and Elisha Dyer Jr. The Veteran Association continues to exist as a private organization and is the de facto veterans association for the 103d Field Artillery Regiment.